katefike/sage/README.md

 ## Usage
 *This app is actively under development.
 It isn't ready to be used.*
 1. Run the production setup script.
 This will create a .env file using the file .env-example as a template.
-`bash scripts/setup_production.sh`
+`bash scripts/setup_prod.sh`
+2. Define the following environment variables in the .env file:
+  `ISDEV`: Change to "False"
+  `HOST`:
-2. Buy a domain name.
-Add it to the .env file.
+  `DOMAIN`: Buy a domain name.
-3. Create a Digital Ocean API Key.
-Add it to the .env file.
-4. Create SSH keys for the production server.
-Add it to the .env file.
-5. Set up the email account that receives the transaction alert emails to forward all emails to the receiving email address specified in the .env file.
-6. Add the forwarding email address to the .env file.
+  `FORWARDING_EMAIL`: Set up the email account that receives the transaction alert emails to forward all emails to the receiving email address in the mailserver.
+The default receiving email address is incoming@DOMAIN.
+So if you purchased the domain example.com, the receiving email address would me incoming@example.com
-8. Change the app logic to reflect the bank email addresses and regex searches needed to parse your personal transaction data.
+  `DO_API_TOKEN`: Create a Digital Ocean API Key.
+It's located in the "API" portion of their menu.
+  `PROD_SSH_KEY_PUB` and `PROD_SSH_PRIVATE_KEY_FILE`: Create SSH keys for the production server.
+n. **WARNING: THIS THIS STEP CAUSES DIGITAL OCEAN TO START CHARGING YOU FOR A SERVER ON A MONTHLY BASIS.** Run the script to create a Digital Ocean Droplet server.
+`bash scripts/ansible_create_droplet_prod.sh`
+It will prompt you for `BECOME password:`; enter your sudo password.

 # Useful Commands
 ## Docker